-Stratified random sampling is a valuable statistical method in which you divide your data into groups called strata and sample each group.
-It works well for data with homogenous groups with different levels of risk.
+Stratified random sampling is a statistical method in which you divide your data into groups called strata and sample each group.
+It works well for data with homogeneous groups with different levels of risk.
 After forming the strata, you can sample each group differently.
-This guide will show you two techniques you can use to apply stratified sampling using Google Sheets.
+This guide will demonstrate two techniques for applying stratified sampling using Google Sheets.

 Contents